• Skip to content

 What are persistent sleep problems?

-Persistent sleep problems affect your child’s ability to sleep or settle over a long period.
+Persistent sleep problems affect your child’s ability to sleep or settle over a long period, typically for more than one month.
+This can make it hard for your child to function during the day.

 Not all sleep problems are persistent.
 A sudden change in your child’s sleep might be a short-term sleep problem, rather than a persistent one.